 Profiling should also include the phase for documenting workflows, the intended use for each field, and data access thresholds.

-Due to the intricate nature and large volume of data that profiling needs to sort through, profiling solutions are often needed to ensure good quality of data.
+Due to the intricate nature and large volume of data that profiling needs to sort through, profiling solutions are often needed to ensure good-quality data.

 55%